mars-research/redIDL/codegen/ngc/src/type_resolution/README.md

 * All constants must be resolvable by the IDL compiler at compile time.
 Otherwise, it will think that `[u8; 100]` and `[u8; BSIZE]` while in reality they might be the same.

+* If a generic has a member field, the typeid will not be generated for it.
+The IDL compiler is not smart enough to fully understand generic.
+To deal with things like this in `RRefArray` and `RRefArray`, the IDL compiler made a special case for them.
+It blindly generates typeid for `[Option<RRef<T>>; N]` when it sees `crate::rref::RRefDeque<T>` or `crate::rref::RRefArray<T>`.